Animals, including humans, Living things and their habitats, Evolution and inheritance

-Show the three images up on the screen.
-Ask everyone to come up with as many similarities and differences among the three images as they can.
+1. Show the three images above and ask everyone to come up with as many similarities and differences as they can.
 If they get stuck, prompt them to think about:

 The three birds in the images are a puffin, a lapwig and a macaw.
 Some puffins shed part of their colourful beaks in winter, leaving a smaller, less colourful one behind that will grow through the rest of the year.
 Puffins dive down to great depths to catch fish, their staple diet.
 Their beaks have backward pointing spines so they can store rows of fish in their mouths without swallowing them.
 They also use their beaks as picks and shovels to build burrows when they return to land to breed in spring.
 The lapwing bird is found on farmland across the UK.
 Their long pointed beak acts like tweezers to precisely pick up small insects and worms.
 The macaw is a type of parrot and has a very hard, strong beak which can crack open nuts.
 They like to chew on things like trees to keep their beaks healthy.